 (It seemed appropriate to pair it with my own desktop book collection!
 My new copy of The Wind in the Willows, a small paperback of Calvino’s Cosmicomics, a Paperblanks planner, and a pretty Peter Pauper Press celestial journal decided to keep the postcard company for the photo shoot.)

 This pair of green postcards, on the other hand, appeared more at home in my mini-jungle of windowsill plants!
 Both were sent by my pen pal from Paris, whose beautiful antique photos have become a beloved part of my history hoard.

-The second of the two, of course, is also Parisian in origin, while the first comes from Algeria: making it the only piece of mail I have from Africa so far.
+The second of the two, of course, is also Parisian in origin, while the first comes from Algeria: making it the only piece of mail I have from Northern Africa so far.
 (I’ll get a postcard from every continent one day; just you wait!)
 I love the interplay between the vivid greens and warmer hues in both.

 I’ll close with one last Disney concept art postcard: featuring these adorable sketches of Aurora!
 I wasn’t too much of a Disney girl growing up (Studio Ghibli through and through!) but nowadays I’m fascinated by the art style used for Sleeping Beauty.
 The scenes of Aurora in the forest have a thrilling, shadowy beauty to them.
 Can you believe it was made in 1959?

 Like a certain princess, these postcards may sleep away in some drawer for some time as I figure out what to do with them–but I’m sure I’ll find a way to “awaken” them in the near future!
 Fellow pen-pal people: how do you display or store your postcards?